- twitter: kleinmatic

 Our Hottest Stories

-ProPublica's news application team’s awards include three Online Journalism Awards for General Excellence, nine Malofiej International Infographics Award medals, the Data Journalism Award Jurors Choice Award, and 34 Society for News Design Awards of Excellence, including special recognition for “defining the design language of data-driven news apps.”
-The team maintains a blog at propublica.org/nerds.
+His team’s awards include 12 Malofiej International Infographics Award medals, three Data Journalism Awards and more than 50 Society for News Design Awards of Excellence, including special recognition for “defining the design language of data-driven news apps.”
 A full list of their projects is at propublica.org/data.

 How to Email Scott Securely